Money

 Education is another important factor in overcoming poverty.
 Many developing countries already addressed this by providing educational facilities to their children.

-But they must not only ensure that children can attend school also they are actually educated.
-Most governments of developing countries provide children at least an elementary education.
-The problem is the public school staff often don't care about their student's success.
+But they must not only ensure that children can attend school but also that they are actually educated.
+Most governments of developing countries provide children with at least an elementary education.
+The problem is the public school staff often don’t care about their student’s success.

 Many school teachers are often absent.
 Additionally, there is elitist thinking in developing countries that must be questioned in order to educate more children.